aabbtree77/imdb-sqlite-queries/README.md

 ## query_duo.sql

+"Now do the same but instead of h-index show the maximal number of films with the same actor per director, also show that actor and total film count by director as in the script above.
+Add the second best entry if the director and actor is the same."

-Some film directors do have their favorites, but if we ignore the outliers, the appearances are also not as big as one would expect:
+If we ignore the outliers, the appearances of the favorites are also not as big as one would expect:

 ```text
 23     Woody Allen                           Woody Allen                      27              51